 Pécs, an ancient city with rich history

 At the place where Pécs is today, a Roman city named Sopianae stood in the second century.
-Later it became a significant early Christian center.
-And today, it’s the loveliest city in Hungary, with its city center full of nice pastel colored buildings from the Middle Ages, Baroque, Classicism, Rococo and Art Nouveau, with rich cultural heritage and a chilled out vibe.
+Later it became a significant early Christian center, and today, it’s the loveliest city in Hungary, with rich cultural heritage and a chilled out vibe.

 While it’s interesting to learn about the history of Pécs, the thing we loved the most is just hanging out in the center.
 Széchenyi Square is the main square enclosed by beautiful buildings such as the Mosque of Pasha Gazi Kasim or the City Hall.
 (Uhm… Is the name of this square familiar?
 Well, there’s probably a Széchenyi Square in every Hungarian city, and István Széchenyi is said to be “The Greatest Hungarian” – read about him here if interested.)

 There’s not only one walking street in the center, rather the heart of the city is a walking zone itself.
 Király Street is the main walking street, with the National Theatre of Pécs, the Art Nouveau Palatinus Hotel, the oldest café in Hungary (called Caflish), Vasváry House and some more fabulous old façades.
 But all the surrounding narrow streets offer nice surprises.